Human Resources & Membership Committee

 2.1.3.
 Receive ongoing information on the status of negotiations and review, on behalf of the Board of Governors, negotiated collective and other compensation agreements that are within an approved negotiation framework and inform the Board of the settlement results.

 2.1.4.
-Monitor the competitiveness of salary and benefit arrangements consistent with sound financial management, excellent employee-employer relations and the University’s desire to attract and retain above-average leadership.
+Monitor the competitiveness of salary, pension and benefit arrangements consistent with sound financial management, excellent employee-employer relations and the University’s desire to attract and retain above-average leadership.